 How this Plan integrates with the school’s safety plan.

-How and when to notify law enforcement authorities when a criminal act may have occurred or is potentially about to occur.
+How and when to notify law enforcement authorities when a criminal act may have occurred or there are credible threats that violence may occur

 Emergency medical care to be provided to a victim of any violent act.